MetaSonic001/wordle_project/readme.md

-Wordle Game Web Application
+# Wordle Game Project

-Overview
-This is a web application for playing the Wordle game, where players guess a secret word within a limited number of attempts.
+This project is a web-based implementation of the popular word game "Wordle".
+It allows users to guess a secret word within a limited number of attempts.

-Technologies Used
+## Technologies Used
-Django: Python web framework for the backend server.
-HTML, CSS, JavaScript: Frontend technologies for building the user interface and game interactions.
-SQLite: Database management system for storing user data.
+- HTML5
+- CSS3
+- JavaScript (Vanilla)
+- Django

-Features
+## Features
-User Authentication: Allows users to sign up, log in, and log out securely.
-Gameplay: Players can guess the secret word and receive feedback on their guesses.
-Dynamic UI: Interactive interface with dynamic updates as the game progresses.
-Word Generation: Randomly selects a word from a predefined list for each game session.
+- Random selection of a word from a predefined list
-Setup Instructions
+- Input validation for word guesses
+- Visual feedback for correct letters in correct positions
+- Visual feedback for correct letters in incorrect positions
+- Limited number of attempts
+- Responsive design for different screen sizes

+## Getting Started
+To run this project locally, follow these steps:

-Clone the repository to your local machine. bash
+1. Clone this repository to your local machine.
-Copy code
-git clone <repository-url>
+2. Ensure you have Python and Django installed.
-Navigate to the project directory. bash
+3. Navigate to the project directory in your terminal.
-Copy code
-cd wordle-game
-Apply migrations to create the database schema. bash
-Copy code
-python manage.py migrate
-Run the development server.
+4. Run the command `python manage.py runserver` to start the Django development server.
-bash
-Copy code
-python manage.py runserver
-Access the application in your web browser at http://localhost:8000.
-Contributors
-Your Name
+5. Open your web browser and go to `http://localhost:8000` to access the Wordle game.

+## Credits
+This project was created by Shaun Mendes, Gayatri Nadar and Bhakti from SE COMPS A.

-License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).